chatox/networks-science-course/upf/upf-evaluation.md

 Please write readable, short, clear answers and go straight to the point of what you have been asked.

 When asked for an algorithm, pseudocode is the best.
-Written descriptions tend to be ambiguous which makes tends to make them poor answers.
+Written descriptions tend to be ambiguous which makes them poor answers.

 ### 2.2.
 Practices and assignments

-Each practice session and assignment specifies what you should submit:
+Each practice session and assignment specifies what you should deliver.

-* **CODE**: code you must write or complete,
-* **REPORT**: elements to include in your report, and
-* **DELIVER**: other files to include.

-Read carefully the work sheet to ensure that you are including everything that was asked.
-Too often people forget to include the code, or the report, in the work they deliver.

 #### 2.2.1.
 Delivering your report